kondrak/quake_bsp_viewer_vr/README.md

 Quake BSP map viewer with Oculus DK2 support
 ================

-This is a rudimentary map viewer for Quake proof-of-concept project.
-It handles basic polygon/curved patch rendering (ie. no support for game-specific shaders, entity rendering etc.).
-It implement PVS and frustum culling so you shouldn't run into any performance issues.
-At the moment the Quake III Arena map format but an interface is provided for other BSP version support.
+This is a proof-of-concept Quake map viewer.
+It handles basic geometry and curved patch rendering but with no support for game-specific shaders, entities etc. It implement PVS and frustum culling so performance is optimal.
+At the moment only the Quake III Arena maps are supported but an interface is provided for other BSP versions in the future.

 ![Screenshot](http://kondrak.info/images/qbsp/qbsp1.png?raw=true)
 ![Screenshot](http://kondrak.info/images/qbsp/qbsp3.png?raw=true)